embumila/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-Insert new node at a given position
+Delete node at index index of dlistint_t linked list